Santosh2611/Heart-Disease-Prediction-Using-Machine-Learning/README.md

 # Heart-Disease-Prediction-Using-Machine-Learning
 In most cases, heart disease diagnosis depends on a complex combination of clinical and pathological data.
 Because of this complexity, there is a significant amount of interest among clinical professionals and researchers regarding efficient and accurate heart disease prediction.
-In this paper, we develop a heart disease prediction system that can assist medical professionals in predicting heart disease status based on the clinical data of patients.
+In this project, we develop a heart disease prediction system that can assist medical professionals in predicting heart disease status based on the clinical data of patients.

 The system will consist of multiple features, including an input clinical data section, ROC curve display section, and prediction performance display section (execute time, accuracy, sensitivity, specificity, and predict result).
 The paper also discusses the pre-processing methods, classifier performances, and evaluation metrics.